9Dreik9/responsive-sales-dashboard/README.md

 ## Description

-This is a responsive shoe sales dashboard website design built using Vue.js and Vuetify.
+This is a responsive shoe sales dashboard website design built using Vue.js with Vue CLI and Vuetify.
 You can access the site via the attached link.

 ## Project setup
 ```